w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 #### Applying Principle 4 Robust to non-web documents and software

-In WCAG 2, the Principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
+In WCAG 2, the principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
 Principle 4 applies directly as written replacing “user agents, including assistive technologies” with “assistive technologies and accessibility features of software”.

 With this substitution, it would read: